5 people found this helpful

 If any pesky marks remain on the screen, slightly dampen the same cloth with some distilled water and tackle the problem areas.
 Distilled water is a great liquid for cleaning TV screens since regular tap water is filled with minerals and particles that could scratch your screen.

 4. Once you’ve removed all the marks, that’s when Plenty comes into action.
-Use one of our to gently wipe down the screen.
-Then voila!
+Use one of our kitchen towels to gently wipe down the screen.
+Then voilà!
 A streak-free television screen at your service.
 You could even keep a pack of our nearby as quick-fix TV cleaning wipes.

 Don’t ever spray water or any other liquid directly onto the TV screen.
 A sudden burst of water could seep into your TV’s inner system and cause a failure.
 That would be a disaster!